netdata/netdata/libnetdata/dictionary/README.md

 - **add** an item to the dictionary.
 - **reset** the value of an existing item in the dictionary.

-If **resetting** is not desired, add `DICTIONARY_FLAG_DONT_OVERWRITE_VALUE` to the flags when creating the dictionary.
+If **resetting** is not desired, add `DICT_OPTION_DONT_OVERWRITE_VALUE` to the flags when creating the dictionary.
 In this case, `dictionary_set()` will return the value of the original item found in the dictionary instead of resetting it and the value passed to the call will be ignored.
 Optionally a conflict callback function can be registered, to manipulate (probably merge or extend) the original value, based on the new value attempted to be added to the dictionary.

 For **multi-threaded** operation, the `dictionary_set()` calls get an exclusive write lock on the dictionary.